 Before joining the eScience Center, Lourens worked at the Computational Geo-Ecology group of the University of Amsterdam, where he led the design of the data model and system architecture of the Dutch National Database of Flora and Fauna (NDFF).
-The NDFF is a repository for species observations, in which volunteer and professional observers record observations.
-The system is used by governments to ensure compliance with EU nature protection directives, by scientists for modelling species distributions, and by companies operating in the Dutch landscape to assess potential risks to nature and any needed mitigations.
+This system is used by governments and companies operating in the Dutch landscape to ensure compliance with EU nature protection directives, and by scientists for modelling species distributions.

 After this, he was a PhD candidate, working on the incorporation of dispersal limitations into species distribution models, and fitting such models to observation data using Bayesian techniques.
-He also worked on processing high-resolution (30m / 600 gigapixel) global forest cover data into statistics on forest loss and fragmentation, with the goal of investigating at which scales ecosystem services are most affected by these changes.
+He also supported research on ecosystem services by processing high-resolution global forest cover data to study fragmentation.

 Lourens holds an MSc (Hons.) in Technical Computer Science from the University of Twente in The Netherlands.